-Warren Brady is a Principal Geochemist based in Louisiana with more than 20 years of experience focused on the assessment and remediation of industrial, municipal, and federal sites contaminated with metals, chlorinated solvents, and fuel hydrocarbons.
+Warren Brady is a Senior Principal Consultant based in Louisiana with more than 25 years of experience focused on the assessment and remediation of industrial, municipal, and federal sites contaminated with metals, chlorinated solvents, and fuel hydrocarbons.

 Early in his career, Warren worked with Geosyntec Principal scientist Duane Graves and Matt Eick at Virginia Polytechnic Institute and State University in Blacksburg, Virginia.
 The Graves-Eick-Brady team developed two sequential extraction procedures used to assess metal immobilization processes, procedures now widely used throughout the environmental consulting industry.